Analysis: Racial inequity in who takes career, tech courses | Federal News Network

 Since Kamara’s experience at Mount Pleasant, the school has made strides in diversifying its CTE programs, according to the school principal, Curi Calderon-Lacy.
 This year, enrollment in its engineering courses was 44% Black and 44% white, compared with 31% Black and 63% white in 2016.

-Eva Oleita, a senior at Cass Technical High School in Detroit, was interested in a medical career.
+Eva Oleita, a senior at Cass Technical High School in Detroit, was interested in a medical career from a young age.
 Her middle school science teacher recognized her talents and provided a recommendation for the screened admission, STEM-oriented high school.

 Oleita, who is Black, said had she attended a different high school, “my life would be completely different.”
 She said the exposure she’s receiving in high school has helped prepare her for earning a STEM degree.

+Although some districts have career tech centers that enroll students from across the school district, educators say scheduling and transportation challenges can discourage many students from signing up.

-The technology class that Joe Greenberg teaches at J.W.
-Stampley 9th Grade Academy is one of just two high school STEM classes available in the high-poverty Clarksdale school district in rural Mississippi, which serves 2,300 students, 97% of whom are Black.
+Joe Greenberg sees the gaps firsthand in rural Mississippi.
+He teaches a technology class at J.W.
+Stampley 9th Grade Academy in the Clarksdale school district, which serves 2,300 students, 97% of whom are Black.

 “I think they’re feeling some sort of sense of pride to be able to learn about coding and learning about what’s inside of a computer,” he said.